 The most impressive programs make your everyday tasks like cutting, trimming, combining and applying filters to clips as simple as possible - that's true regardless of whether you demand the absolute best video editor out there, or if you were hoping for free video editing software instead.
 Downloading an inferior option will lead only to frustration and a less polished finished product.
 The tools we've picked out for you in this guide are the very best in their class.

-Keep reading to get the best of both worlds, with Adobe Premiere Pro leading the way as our #1 favourite
+Keep reading to get the best of both worlds, with Adobe Premiere Pro leading the way as our #1 favorite.
+And further down the page we have an FAQ to answer all your burning questions about video editing software.

 - Need the hardware, too?
 Discover the best laptops for video editing